 HIPAA requires all health care professionals and those with access to patient data to operate within strict standards to safeguard protected health information.
 The US Department of Health and Human Services enforces HIPAA law and imposes penalties on institutions that do not make good-faith efforts to ensure the privacy and security of protected health information.

-University Health Services' Notice of Privacy Practices posters and forms detail the organization’s maintenance of medical information as required by law, and use and disclosure of that information to the extent necessary to provide high quality health care.
+Student Health Services' Notice of Privacy Practices posters and forms [PDF]detail the organization’s maintenance of medical information as required by law, and use and disclosure of that information to the extent necessary to provide high quality health care.

 Included in the Notice of Privacy Practices is detailed information about how patients can: